Jelemy/RPG_BASE/README.md

-# Personal Project: Retro RPG Base Demo
+# Personal Project: Retro 2D RPG Engine

 This project is the "base" of a retro RPG, made using C++ and SDL2.